Flexing high-seas firepower with TNI

 Exercises such as Keris Woomera highlight the ongoing cooperation between Australia and Indonesia, which was strengthened by the recent signing of the Defence Cooperation Agreement.

-CAPTION: Australian Army soldiers from the 1st Battalion, the Royal Australian Regiment and Indonesian Armed Forces (TNI) personnel conduct range clearance drills prior to live fire serials as part of Exercise Keris W00mera on HMAS Adelaide.
+CAPTION: Indonesian Armed Forces (TNI) personnel and Australian soldiers from the 1st Battalion, Royal Australian Regiment, conduct range clearance drills on HMAS Adelaide before conducting live-fire serials as part of Exercise Keris W00mera.

 .